lexbor/docs/source/roadmap.md

 # Roadmap

 This section lists the most important modules involved in creating a browser engine.
 The list will grow over time.

-Specific list items appear in their respective sections (`DOM`, `HTML`, etc.) in order of their implementation.
+Specific list items appear in their respective sections (`DOM`, `HTML`, etc.) in the order of their implementation.

 ## Legend

-![Done][done]: There is no need to return to this item.
-Done is done.<br>
+- ![Done][done]: There is no need to revisit this item; it is complete.

-![In Progress][progress]: Continually in development; can already be used.
+- ![In Progress][progress]: Continually in development but available for use.

-If status is not given, the work hasn't started yet.
+- If no status is given, the work has not yet started.

 [done]: img/done.svg
 [progress]: img/in_progress.svg